awsdocs/aws-greengrass-developer-guide/doc_source/policy-template.md

 The following is a policy template that grants the permissions required for IDT for AWS IoT Greengrass to run tests\.

+**Important**
+The following policy template grants permission to create roles, create policies, and attach policies to roles\.
+IDT for AWS IoT Greengrass uses these permissions for tests that need to create roles\.
+Although the policy template does not provide administrator privileges to the user, the permissions can be potentially used to gain administrator access to your AWS account\.

 ------
 #### [ IDT v2\.0\.0 ]